sethteo/tp/docs/DeveloperGuide.md

 **Aspect: How to allow different clients with the same name but different phone number and email to be added:**

 * Update the check for duplicate clients in the `Person` class to allow clients with the same name but different phone number and email to be added.
-    * Pros: Easy to implement.
+    * Pros:
+      * Prevents confusion for users who are adding different clients with the same name.
+      * Allows for more flexibility when adding clients.
+      * Reflects real-world scenarios where clients may have the same name but are different people.
+    * Cons:
-    * Cons: May cause confusion for users who are used to the current behaviour.
+      * May cause confusion for users who are used to the current behaviour.
+      * The logic to check for duplicate clients will have to be updated.

-### 4.Prevent the addition of clients with duplicate phone numbers and emails
+### 4. Prevent the addition of clients with duplicate phone numbers and emails

 Currently, the app allows clients with duplicate phone numbers and emails to be added.
 This is not ideal as there should not be multiple clients with the same phone number or email.
 In the future, we hope to prevent the addition of clients with duplicate phone numbers and emails.